Amphenol Corporation (APH) – Don’t Be So Quick to Call it Dead

 Amphenol Corporation (APH): Who are the competitors?

-The company’s main competitors (and peers) include Eaton Corporation plc (ETN) that is trading 8.70% up over the past 12 months and TE Connectivity Ltd. (TEL) that is -3.10% lower over the same period.
-Enphase Energy Inc. (ENPH) is 4.31% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Eaton Corporation plc (ETN) that is trading 5.00% up over the past 12 months and TE Connectivity Ltd. (TEL) that is -5.80% lower over the same period.
+Enphase Energy Inc. (ENPH) is -10.50% down on the 1-year trading charts.